DylanRJohnston/dylanrjohnston.github.io/content/posts/formally-verifing-rust-opaque-types.md

 And there you go, we've formally verified that our transformation from generic arguments with trait bounds into existential `impl Trait` arguments is always valid.
 Of course, Rust would not have implemented the feature had it not made sense, but I think it's gratifying to be able to prove such a cryptic statement

 > We’re going to have to take a slight diversion into type theory here because it motivates a result that is perhaps intuitive.
-The following proposition holds in intuitionistic logic: ((exists x.
-P(x)) -> Q) ⇔ (forall x.
-(P(x) -> Q)), which means that according to the Curry–Howard Correspondence, it also holds when considering the proposition as a type.
+The following proposition holds in intuitionistic logic: ((∃ x.
+P(x)) → Q) ⇔ (∀ x.
+(P(x) → Q)), which means that according to the Curry–Howard Correspondence, it also holds when considering the proposition as a type.

 Hopefully, this has given you a bit of a taste of how to reason when it comes to formally verify programs which is such an alien style of programming.
 I've always likened it to playing with Legos where the bricks are parts of your program.
 You know the final shape you want, you just have to keep exploring how they combine to get the shape you want.